nichogx/DiscordRoleSync/README.md

 3. In the left sidebar, click "Bot"
 4. Click "add bot" and confirm
 5. In this page, you can change your bot's picture and username.
-6. Turn on "Server Members Intent" and "Message Content Intent" - it won't work without this as the bot needs to work with the member list and listen to commands
+6. Turn on "Server Members Intent" - it won't work without this as the bot needs to work with the member list
 7. Click copy token and paste it in the config file.
 Anyone with your token can log in as your bot, so you should keep it secret as if it were a password.
 8. Go back to the Discord developer website and on the left sidebar, click "OAuth2"
 9. Select "bot" as a scope then copy the link